Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

   </tr>
 </table>

-Each **episode** (a single run) contains an arena environment.
+Each **episode** (a single run) contains an _arena_ environment.
 Currently, an arena can only support a single agent (with spherical animal skins - _hedgehog_, _pig_, or _panda_).
 It is currently a square of fixed size `40x40`, meaning the size of the arena is immutable, with the origin of the arena is set to `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

-The arena is made up of a set of gameobjects, which are as follows:
+The default arena is made up of a set of gameobjects, which are as follows:

 - **Walls**: The walls of the arena, which are 10 units high and 40 units long.
 The walls are made up of 4 gameobjects, one for each wall, which are named `Wall1`, `Wall2`, `Wall3`, and `Wall4`, each with a set of childobjects called `fences`, which contain the textures for the walls.
 The walls are all children of the `Walls` gameobject, which is itself a child of the `Arena` gameobject.
 - **Ground**: The ground of the arena, which is 40 units long and 40 units wide.
 The ground is a child of the `Arena` gameobject.